Akki-soni/Valentine-Day-Card/README.md

 </p>

 <p align="center">
-  This is a simple Notes App built using HTML, CSS, and JavaScript.
-It allows users to create, view, edit, and delete notes.
-The application saves the notes in the browser's local storage, so they persist even after the page is refreshed.
+  This is a simple Valentine-Day Card Using HTML, CSS, and JavaScript.
 </p>

-## 🚀 Features

-- **_Add new notes with a title and content._**
-- **_Edit or delete existing notes._**
-- **_Notes are saved automatically in local storage._**
-- **_Responsive design for mobile and desktop use._**

 ## 🛠️ Technologies Used